javierdelapuente/paas-charm/docs/explanation/opinionated-nature-tooling.rst

 * Specifying ``base: ubuntu@24.04`` (or ``base: bare`` and ``build-base: ubuntu@24.04``) will use Python 3.12

 For the Spring Boot framework, the base determines the default JDK version.
-This is a weak opinion that can be overriden by specifying the preferred version in the ``rockcraft.yaml`` file under ``extensions > spring-boot-framework/install-app: > build-packages``.
+This is a weak opinion that can be overridden by specifying the preferred version in the ``rockcraft.yaml`` file under ``extensions > spring-boot-framework/install-app: > build-packages``.

 The JDK version has forward-compatibility but not backward-compatibility.
 For instance,